Choosing between products

 Choosing between Gateway models

-At this moment three Gateways model are available:
+At this moment two Gateways models are available:

 Although the hardware is a bit different, all models have the identical feature set in the firmware.